jmadoremos/os-first-install-new/docker/download-manager/README.md

 `DIR_DOWNLOADS_ARR`

 The directory where dowloading and dowloaded movies and TV series are stored.
-This directory should contain `incomplete/` and `completed` directories.
+This directory should contain `incomplete` and `completed` directories.

 _Required_: Yes